k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/03_hardware_req_for_prod.md

   In cases where SAN must be used then it must be flash and in RAID-0.
   **NAS are not certified**

-For Cloud installation:
+**For Cloud installation:**

-#####   Cloud instances for SOR
+Cloud instances for SOR:

    - If using **AWS**: EC2: m5.4xlarge
      - Use gp3 for Cassandra home and data storage
    - If using **Azure**: Standard_DS14_v2
    - If using **GCP**: c2-standard-16, see also https://cloud.google.com/compute/docs/disks/performance for use of “Block storage”

-#####   Cloud instances for non SOR
+Cloud instances for non SOR:

    -  If using **AWS**: EC2: i3.2xlarge
      -  For the Cassandra home directory gp3 storage, use the NVMe device for data storage
    -  If using **Azure**: Standard_DS14_v2, Standard_L8s_v2
      - For the cassandra storage, use the NVMe device
    -  If using **GCP**: c2-standard-16
      - Make sure to attach to the VM “local SSD” type env NVMe.
 See also https://cloud.google.com/compute/docs/disks/performance for use of “Block storage”

-- For all installations, the FS configuration **<u>for SOR</u>** must be as follows:
+**For all installations, the FS configuration <u>for SOR</u> must be as follows:**

 - Volume of 50G /opt/apps/cassandra/
 - Volume of [25% of the data] /opt/apps/cassandra/storage/commitlog
 - Volume of 2T* /opt/apps/cassandra/storage/data
 - Volume of [10% of the data] /opt/apps/cassandra/storage/hints

 **Note:**
 - the FS must provide IOPS of at least 30K read & 10K write on each node simultaneously, while all nodes are running the test at the same time.
 - The above volume values should be modified in accordance with project scope and data retention requirements.

-**For all installations, the FS configuration for non SOR must be as follows: **
+**For all installations, the FS configuration for non SOR must be as follows:**

 - Volume of 50G /opt/apps/cassandra/
 - Volume of 2T* /opt/apps/cassandra/storage/ mount on the NVMe LVM

 The above volume values should be modified in accordance with project scope and data retention requirements.